fast01/divvyd/src/ripple/overlay/README.md

 * _User Defined_ (Unimplemented)

-    The rippled operator may specify additional, optional fields and values through the configuration.
+    The divvyd operator may specify additional, optional fields and values through the configuration.
 These headers will be transmitted in the corresponding request or response messages.